 Examples of feedback provided on this course are outlined below:

 Written feedback is provided on all coursework normally within two weeks of submission.
-Feedback is made available electronically on Queen’s Online.
+Feedback is made available electronically.
 Members of staff will also arrange to meet with students individually to discuss their academic progress.

 In addition, to the entrance requirements above, it is essential that you read our guidance notes on 'How we choose our students' prior to submitting your UCAS application.